Peel forest is Timaru District's favourite weekend escape.

 Join the team at Peel Forest Horse Trekking for a range of daily treks from a One Hour River Trek to a Full Day Mt Peel Trek or even Multi Day rides.

-Stop for refreshments at the Green Man Cafe & Bar
+Chill at the Green Man Cafe & Bar

 The hub of the village is Green Man Cafe, a licensed cafe and bar, known for hosting awesome music.
 Great food, craft beer and beautiful wines - we recommend planning your Peel Forest trip around a stop here.